2021–22 REMA 1000-ligaen (women's handball)

 The 2021–22 REMA 1000-ligaen is the 55th season of REMA 1000-ligaen, Norway's premier handball league.

 Team information

 A total of 14 teams will be participating in the 2021/22 edition of REMA 1000-ligaen.
 13 teams were qualified directly from the 2020/21 season, as no team was relegated last season due to the COVID-19 pandemic.
-Only Follo HK from 1. divisjon, was promoted to REMA 1000-ligaen.
+Only Follo HK Damer from 1. divisjon, was promoted to REMA 1000-ligaen.

 Regular season

 This season, the three teams placing 12th, 13th and 14th will be relegated to the 1. divisjon, and the teams placing 9th, 10th and 11th will have to play a relegation playoff tournament.

 Standings

 Results

 In the table below the home teams are listed on the left and the away teams along the top.

 Championship play-offs

 Best of three format is applied in all play-off stages, with the higher seeded team playing the second and third game (if necessary) at home.
 If a game ended with a draw after the regular time, it will proceed to two 5-minutes periods of extra time.
 If there is still a draw, another 2 × 5-minutes extra time will be played.
 If the scores are still level after two extra times, the winners are decided by a 7-meter shootout.

 Top ranked teams from the regular season choose their opponents in the quarterfinal and semifinal stages.
 The remaining two highest ranked teams after the quarterfinal stage can not meet in the semifinals.